 It is the General Board's task to develop the Livingston Theatre Company as an organization.
 Colloquially known as the “Gen-Board”, members have tasks ranging from raising money and advertising, to designing posters and selling tickets.
 Others plan company-bonding events, and a few even maintain the historical records of the company.
 Above all, the Gen-Board is the business back bone of the organization, it is their goal to keep everything running smoothly.
-Descriptions of each Gen-Board position may be found below.
+Members of the 2019-2020 General Board and descriptions of each Gen-Board position may be found below.

 Assistant Managing Director